First Look Review: The Mercedes EQS is futuristic, luxurious & serene!

 The Mercedes EQS has a high-tech front with a covered upper grille, the light band above it, and the three light dots in the headlamps.
 I don’t think it beats the allure of the 223-series S-Class, though, and that’s mainly due to the design of the faux grille and the shape of the headlamps.

 The side profile, though, is absolutely stunning, with a long, bow-shaped greenhouse, an arched beltline, frameless doors, and a fast-sloping roofline.
-At the back, the slim tail lamps are connected by a light stripe to match the look of the front.
+At the back, the slim tail lamps are connected by a light strip to match the look of the front.

 Interior

 Inside, the Mercedes EQS is a cut above the 223-series S-Class, which itself has one of the most opulent interiors in a full-size sedan.
-In the 580 4MATIC variant that I saw, the dashboard houses a full-width curved glass panel under which there are three displays: 12.3-inch diigtal instrument cluster, 17.7-inch OLED touchscreen infotainment system, and 12.3-inch OLED passenger screen.
+In the 580 4MATIC variant that I saw, the dashboard houses a full-width curved glass panel under which there are three displays: 12.3-inch digtal instrument cluster, 17.7-inch OLED touchscreen infotainment system, and 12.3-inch OLED passenger screen.

 I’m six feet tall, but I had no issues with the ingress or egress in the Mercedes EQS.
 However, I felt that the floor was a little higher because of the placement of the battery pack underneath it.
 The all-around visibility was okay, as expected in a car designed for maximum aerodynamic efficiency (0.20 Cd).

-When I sat in the multicontour front seats of the EQS, I felt that Mercedes-Benz designers made a lot of efforts on them, as they offer exceptionally good lumbar support and under-thigh support.
+When I sat in the multicontour front seats of the EQS, I felt that Mercedes-Benz designers made a lot of effort on them, as they offer exceptionally good lumbar support and under-thigh support.
 Tired after a whole day exploring and photographing tens of new cars, I decided to give their massage function a go, and it transported me to a deep state of relaxation.

 In the back, the EQS didn’t use to offer great under-thigh support earlier.
 With the 2024 model year update, Mercedes-Benz extended the rear seat bench by 2 cm (0.8 in.) to fix that.
 The company also extended the recline by up to 38º.